The Daily Evergreen: History

 Washington State University's Evergreen newspaper was first published in March 1895 as a 12-page broadsheet paper produced by seven editors.
 It cost 75 cents for an annual subscription or 10 cents per issue.

 The College Record was the original student paper of what was then called "Washington Agricultural College and School of Science".
 The first issue was published in February 1892, just a month after the school officially opened that January.
 According to accounts in the first Chinook annual and a book by college president E. A. Bryan, copies of the four-page issue were printed on cream-colored satin.
 Ten issues were produced, ending with April 1893, before the paper folded due to debts to the printer.
 By 1902, when editors asked readers to donate old issues for their new archives room, none of them had ever seen a copy of The College Record.

 After two years without a campus paper, students called a meeting and established a new paper with student Will D. Todd as editor.
 The students left no written explanation as to why they named it The Evergreen.
 The first issue came out in March 1895, and it has published continually during the school year since then.

 Early issues consisted mostly of local news, essays and creative writing.
 News tidbits and jokes were also exchanged with other college papers of the West.
 Of this early period, Bryan wrote that the paper was "a clean, worthy sheet, breathing truly a college spirit of loyalty – full of news – full of many well-written articles – with some poetical contributions, most of them by a single student, now a distinguished alumnus."

 The Evergreen had its first female editor-in-chief, Dora Lobaugh, in the spring of 1899.
 The Chinook yearbook had this to say:

-"It has been said that a lady was not fitted for the editorship of a college paper, and not without some reason.
-Nevertheless, the fact that we have had a lady editor during this entire year and a college paper that has been up to the standard of any in the Northwest in every particular, has proven conclusively that there are exceptions to this rule.
-The other members of the staff, it is true, were loyal in their support, but the burden of work and responsibility were borne by the Editor."

 The Evergreen was a monthly paper until the fall of 1899, when it became a weekly published on Wednesdays.
 In 1920, the paper increased to two issues a week, and in 1923 it started printing triweekly.
 In October 1950, student managers pushed to add Tuesday issues, and the Evergreen started coming out four days a week, Tuesday through Friday to avoid higher printing costs for Monday issues.
 It began printing Monday through Friday in 1980.
 In 2020, it shifted to weekly print.